richardjkendall/url-shortener/README.md

 2. Create a file called ``terraform.tfvars`` in the root folder and add the variables defined above along with the values you want to use for them
 3. Run ``terraform init`` then ``terraform plan`` and if you are happy with the output run ``terraform apply``

-Note: I recommend usins remote state management e.g. S3.
+Note: I recommend using remote state management e.g. S3.
 I use terragrunt to automate all this for me.